dmulholl/ark/readme.md

 # Ivy

-A simple static website generator built in Python:
+A static website generator built in Python:

     $ ivy --help